Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

-Take a step back in time to discover how Christmas was celebrated in the mid-1800s.
-Enter the 19th century home of George, Hettie, Sadie (7), and Mollie (5) Shriver as they prepare for the upcoming Christmas holidays.
-See the candle-laden Christmas tree in its place of honor on the parlor table as a fire roars in the fireplace of the handsome room decorated with hand-made holiday greenery.
-After hanging stringing popcorn for the tree and hanging their stockings on the mantle, the girls set out milk and cookies in anticipation of a visit from Santa Claus on that magical night.
-While soldiers faced the perils of the Civil War, Christmas offered a few moments of cheer that would help brighten the lives of those at home.
-Learn how families celebrated the holidays while fathers, sons, and husbands were separated from loved ones during this tragic time in American history.
+Guided tours of the pre-Civil War home of the Shriver family illustrate how Christmas was celebrated in the mid-19th century.
+The 4’ tall candle-laden Christmas tree sits in its place of honor on the parlor table as a fire roars in the fireplace of the handsome room decorated with holiday greenery.
+After stringing popcorn and cranberries for the tree and hanging their stockings on the mantle, Sadie and Mollie set out clear toy candy and springerle cookies in anticipation of a visit from Santa Claus and his reindeer on that magical night.
+The smell of pine and popcorn fills the house bringing memories of Christmases past.